amyvutrition/hello-world/README.md

 # hello-world

-Hi, I'm teaching myself how to code.
+I'm teaching myself how to code.
 Brb.